Menu

 10 May 2024

-Bystander intervention involves intervening before, during, or after you have witnessed inappropriate behaviour.
+Bystander intervention involves intervening before, during, or after you have witnessed harmful or inappropriate behaviour.
 By challenging unhelpful norms and beliefs in your community groups and interrupting unsafe situations you can help foster a safe environment.
 For example, you can challenge rape jokes.
-Learn about bystander intervention for sexual harm.
+Learn about bystander intervention for harmful sexual behaviour.

 HOW TO APPLY